 One technology that stood out for us was SD-WAN solutions, as most of offerings available on the market today do not offer next-generation firewall features (NGFW), but rather employ stateful firewalls with limited features.
-Similarly, leading NGFW vendors that have introduced SD-WAN features need to improve their solutions considerably if they hope to match SD-WAN vendors.
+Similarly, leading NGFW vendors that have introduced SD-WANs features need to improve their solutions considerably if they hope to match SD-WANs vendors.

 Behind the scenes